iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Example

+- **Webhook Notifier**: Connect an image output to the `images` input, set your webhook URL, and optionally provide additional information in JSON format.
-Connect any output (IMAGE, STRING, LATENT, VHS_FILENAMES, etc.) to the WebhookNotifier node's `any_input`, set your webhook URL, and optionally provide additional information in JSON format.
+- **Webhook Notifier (Any)**: Connect any output (IMAGE, STRING, LATENT, VHS_FILENAMES, etc.) to the `any_input`, set your webhook URL, and optionally provide additional information.

 When the upstream node completes execution, the webhook will send a POST request to the specified URL with your custom data.

 ## Debugging